 - Pile the basil leaves on top of each other and cut into fine strips.

 - Add the cooled pine nuts, basil, and seasonings to the bowl.

 - Stir with a fork to incorporate.

-- Break the Goddess Cheese into lumps and add half to the flour mixture.
+- Break the soft cheese into lumps and add half to the flour mixture.

 - Cover the cheese in the bowl with the flour mixture.
 This will stop it clumping together.

 - Add the other half of the cheese, again pinching off gooey lumps and dropping them into the bowl.
 Cover in the flour mixture as before – dry mixture.

 - Into a jug add the milk, oil and eggs.
 Lightly mix with a fork – wet mixture.

 - Make a well in the centre of the dry mixture and pour in the wet mixture.